 - Now add your sugar/egg mixture into your bread/milk mixture and gently fold together.

-- Fill you pan and bake at 350 degrees for about 30 minutes or until the sides begin to shrink in and egg is no longer runny. .
+- Fill your baking dish and bake at 350 degrees for about 30 minutes or until the sides begin to shrink in and egg is no longer runny.

 What you need to make this Easy banana bread pudding